yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 A snapshot of the training data:
 ![training-data](../assets/images/20220326/training-data.png)

 I should do a proper randomized training/test data split, but I'm feeling lazy.
-So I'm using the last feature -> label (150th) as the sole test data point/mapping here.
+So I'm using the last feature -> label (150<sup>th</sup>) as the sole test data point / mapping here.

 ```python
 # TODO: proper train/test cut, instead of just taking the first 149 here to train.